29HENRIKH/Predicting-Customer-Churn-in-E-commerce/README.md

+# PREDICTING CUSTOMER CHURN IN E-COMMERCE
-# This a project aimed at understanding consumer behaviour on an online commerce service
+# This a project aimed at understanding consumer behaviour on an E-ommerce service
 - Lets first define what consumer behaviour is
 - Consumer behaviour refers to the study of how individuals, groups, or organizations select, buy, use, and dispose of products, services, ideas, or experiences to satisfy their needs and wants.